It is our mission to foster cross-cultural connections in education through our yearly Teacher Trips.

 By sharing your expertise, you will enable your partner to expand her confidence and teaching skills.

 Experience firsthand the ancient Maya traditions that thrive in this part of Guatemala.
-You’ll explore the colonial city of Antigua while offering a week of collaborative coaching in two nearby local schools.
+You’ll explore the colonial city of Antigua while offering a week of collaborative coaching in a nearby local school.

 Follow in Darwin’s footsteps by partnering with a teacher in the archipelago’s most populous town.
 In your free time, enjoy spectacular biodiversity by visiting giant tortoises or by snorkeling with sea turtles.